tkw1536/merge-all-the-prs/README.md

         Base branch to start process from.
 Defaults to 'master'.
     --label LABEL
         Optional label to filter pull requests by.
+    --continue
+        By default, if a pull request fails to merge the process is aborted and an error is thrown.
+        This flag overrides the behaviour and simply skips the problematic pull requests.
 ```

 Note that this script is not secured against malicious arguments.